IVRPowers/blog/content/post/products/smart-ivr-is-the-voice-of-ai-gents.md

 -------
 ###### Photo source: Interactive Powers Creative Commons

-# Smart IVR is the Voice of AI Agents
+---

-## AI Agent Gateway: your Agent handles the conversation, Smart IVR handles the phone
+# AI Agent Gateway: your Agent handles the conversation, Smart IVR handles the phone

 Smart IVR has always been built on a simple idea: give operators, integrators and enterprises a carrier-grade platform to run their own automated phone applications — instead of forcing them to code telephony from scratch.